 Recently I spoke with an artist from Romania and he expressed how no one in his country supports independent artists.
 I explained to him that no one is going to support someone they don’t see and instead of focusing on his country he should use the internet.

 The beauty of social media is that you can expand your world and allow other people to experience your art.
 Just because you release music doesn’t mean people will automatically see it, you have to promote it.

-Another issue I run into all the time is artists have this idea that teaming up with some and not paying for services is going to get them somewhere.
+Another issue is artists have this idea that teaming up with someone and not paying them going to get them somewhere.
 If you’re not willing to invest into yourself and into your team, you wont be successful.

 In today’s music climate, labels wont even sign you unless you have close to 1 million followers and/or subscribers on a popular platform.
 This is why you are seeing a surge of YouTube stars like Queen Naija , DDG and Instagram models signing record deals. ( THEY’RE MUSIC IS USUALLY TRASH TOO)!!
 Being able to grab the attention of the masses is valuable in any business and the tools are readily available to everyone.